mandar7-star/AI-Travel-Planning-System/README.md

 # ✈️ AI Travel Planning System

-An advanced AI-powered **Travel Planning System** built on a **6-Agent LangGraph Pipeline** that delivers complete, real-time travel plans from a single natural language query.
+An Advanced AI-powered **Travel Planning System** built on a **6-Agent LangGraph Pipeline** that delivers complete, real-time travel plans from a single natural language query.

 The system integrates **Tavily MCP** for real-time web search, **Pinecone RAG** for verified destination knowledge retrieval, **OpenWeatherMap** for live weather data, and **Groq LLaMA 3.3 70B** for high-speed reasoning — all orchestrated by **LangGraph** in a sequential multi-agent pipeline.

-Each agent has a single focused responsibility and passes enriched context to the next stage.
+Each Agent has a single focused responsibility and passes enriched context to the next stage.
 The result is a grounded, accurate **Travel Itinerary** built entirely from live data — not LLM memory alone.
 The system also maintains persistent session memory using **Supabase Cloud PostgreSQL** via LangGraph checkpointing, so context is preserved across queries.

 ---